 Tools: e.g. language, tone of voice, visual style, storytelling, approach, habits, preferences

-It might sound trivial, but it can be beneficial to carve out a USP that is inspired by how you do things.
+It might sound trivial, but it can be beneficial to carve out a USP that is inspired by your approach and how you do things.

 Tools: e.g. customer service, added value, manufacturing, environment, local economy, handmade products, traditional processes